Using Cloud Connector to remediate issues across your Red Hat Satellite infrastructure

 - Create and execute a remediation playbook.

-- In the Red Hat Insights application, click the Remediations tab.
+- In the Insights for Red Hat Enterprise Linux application, click the Remediations tab.
 The tab window displays a list of remediation playbooks.

 - Click on the name of a playbook.
 Additional choices are displayed for the latest playbook activity and all playbook activity.